Margate: History

-Government
+Governance

+Margate is an unparished area with charter trustees.
+In 2021 there was a proposal to convert the unparished area into a civil parish and replace the charter trustees with a town council.

-Since 1983, the Member of Parliament for North Thanet, covering northern Thanet and Herne Bay, has been the Conservative, Roger Gale.
-At the 2017 General Election, in North Thanet the Conservatives won a majority of 10,738 and 56.2% of the vote.
-Labour won 34.0% of the vote, and United Kingdom Independence Party 4.5%.
+Since 2024, the Member of Parliament for East Thanet has been the Labour MP, Polly Billington.

 Margate was incorporated as a municipal borough in 1857.
+It had several wards, including Margate Marine & Pier.
 This was abolished in 1974, since which date Margate has been part of the Thanet district of Kent.
-The town contains the seven electoral wards of Margate Central, Cliftonville West, Cliftonville East (both Cliftonville wards were formally Margate Cliftonville from 1973 to 2003), Westbrook, Garlinge, Dane Valley and Salmestone.
+The town contains the seven electoral wards of Margate Central, Cliftonville West, Cliftonville East (from 1974 to 2003 the ward of Cliftonville), Westbrook, Garlinge, Dane Valley and Salmestone.
 These wards have seventeen of the fifty six seats on the Thanet District Council.
 At the 2007 Local Elections, nine of those seats were held by the Conservatives, seven by Labour and one by an Independent.

 Climate

 Margate experiences an oceanic climate (Köppen climate classification Cfb) similar to much of the United Kingdom.
 Like almost all of southern Britain, Margate experiences mild temperatures, and is complemented by a high amount of sunshine; a nickname for the town is "Sunny Margate".
 Rainfall is quite low, making Margate one of the driest towns in Kent.